ProteomeTeam/NovoB/README.md

+# NovoB, trained on MassiveKB, is coming back soon.

+#

-# NovoB: Bidirectional De Novo Peptide Sequencing Using a Transformer Model
+## NovoB: Bidirectional De Novo Peptide Sequencing Using a Transformer Model

 We recommand conda environment for runing NovoB.<p>
 - NovoB requires :